Protect Purdue Health Center

 All West Lafayette faculty, staff and students can be tested for COVID-19 at no cost.

 Surveillance Testing Plan

-Our surveillance testing plan includes random testing for on-campus students and a combination of random and weekly testing for certain on-campus employees.
+Our comprehensive and expanded surveillance testing plan for spring includes both targeted and random testing protocols for students and employees.

 A team of 35 contact tracers are helping contain the spread of COVID-19 by identifying those who may be infected and those with whom they potentially have had contact.